Marat Khusnullin: In Moscow

 120 km of embankments of Moskva River will be landscaped, 24 bridges will be built, 40 new public space.

 in 2017 Moscow will have a unique world-class landscape park, park Zaryadye where previously there was Rossiya Hotel.
 12-million a year park attendance.

-Since March 2012 he led the staff to address the issues and the construction of MIBC "Moscow-City" (due to the financial crisis of 2008 had suspended work on the construction of the towers of the "Federation Tower" and "Russia Tower" and complex "Evolution Tower": due to the lack of credit resources investors or frozen work or out of the project). the plan was revised delivery of objects: all work will be completed in 2016; due to the bandwidth of access roads, it was decided to abandon the 20 thousand parking spaces in the "Moscow City" - because in the long term this could adversely affect the transport situation and lead to the collapse of the region.
+Since March 2012 he led the staff to address the issues and the construction of MIBC "Moscow-City" (due to the 2008 financial crisis had suspended work on the construction of the towers of the "Federation Tower" and "Russia Tower" and complex "Evolution Tower": due to the lack of credit resources investors or frozen work or out of the project). the plan was revised delivery of objects: all work will be completed in 2016; due to the bandwidth of access roads, it was decided to abandon the 20 thousand parking spaces in the "Moscow City" - because in the long term this could adversely affect the transport situation and lead to the collapse of the region.
 Instead, it was decided to reconstruct part of the streets in the area of MIBC, in particular to build new transport interchanges (the construction of seven additional multi-lane road junctions around 2.5 km length was completed in autumn 2012).

 In the spring of 2013 adopted a draft plan of industrial zone "ZiL", former ZiL plant.
 The territory is divided into nine functional parts, which will be built in residential neighborhoods, business center, parks, sports cluster, the production of cars.
 As a result, on the site of an abandoned industrial zone will "city within a city" with the available transport infrastructure, jobs and social facilities. in the new district will live 40 thousand people and about 50 thousand new jobs.

 The construction of the first facilities in the territory of the former ZiL plant began in late 2013.
 VTB Ice Palace was built in Zil area.

 Children's amusement park "Island of Dreams" is being built in 2016 on the territory of Nagatino Poima in Nagatinsky Zaton District.
 The territory of the new theme park covers 100 hectares and will include the world’s biggest theme amusement park, multifunctional concert hall, multiplex, hotel, yacht club and children’s yacht school.
 Much of this territory will be developed as a public park, including a pedestrian zone along the bank of the Moscow River. the theme park area comparable to the size of 25 football fields.